gavinnhh/CASExplorer/README.md

 ##

+## Overview

+Chatbot that assists college students 24/7 in exploring STEM majors and careers, so they can be more confident in their decisions.

 ## CASExplorer: What is it?

-CASExplorer(Pronounced as “case explorer”)
+**CASExplorer** (*Pronounced as “case explorer”*):

 The **“C-A-S”** part of our virtual assistant name stands for the various sections provided in our virtual assistants for students to explore: **C**areer, **A**cademic, and **S**elf exploration.
 The terms CASE and Explorer stem from how an individual, a case, will explore the different aspects within our chatbot.
 There could be many different ways students can navigate the virtual assistant for their own needs, hence the name CASExplorer.

-## Overview

-Chatbot that assists college students 24/7 in exploring STEM majors and careers, so they can be more confident in their decisions.

 ## Why CASExplorer?